haziq-exe/TikTokAutoUploader/Documentation.md

 - **`description`** (str)
   - The description text that will accompany the video when uploaded. hashtags included in description will NOT work, must be included in `hashtags` parameter

+- **`accountname`** (str)
+   - The name of the account you want to post on.

+   - **NOTE:** When uploading to an account for the FIRST TIME ONLY, you will be prompted to log-in, once you log-in your cookies will be stored and you will not need to log-in to that account again.
+Read INITIALIZATION section for more info.

 - **`hashtags`** (list of str, optional, default: None)
   - An array of hashtag strings (e.g., `['#example', '#fun']`) to be added to the video description.

 - **`sound_name`** (str, optional, default: None)
   - The name of the TikTok sound that you want to use for the video.
 This sound will be applied during the upload.

   - NOTE: please be specific with sound name (include sound creator name also if possible)

 - **`sound_aud_vol`** (str, optional, default: `'mix'`)